DJeovannyZ/dJavaUtils/README.md

 ## Usage:

 dJavaUtils command [argument]

 --createMavenProject or -c: Creates a new Maven project in the default directory using the specified archetype.

 --runJava or -r: Compiles the project and runs its main class.

+--deployJava or -dj: Compiles the project and deploy on tomcat

 --injectDependencies or -i: Downloads all the dependencies of a project.